 - The 3DO version of Policenauts was preceded by a supplemental database disc known as the Pilot Disk which featured information on the game's production and plot.
 The database disc was later ported to the PlayStation as Policenauts: Private Collection.
 Both versions of the disc feature a glossary of the game's terminology.
 If you look for the definition of FOXHOUND on the glossary, you will find early concept art for Metal Gear 3, which ultimately became Metal Gear Solid, drawn by none other than Yoji Shinkawa himself.

 - In Persona 3: Portable, there's a NPC at a bar who mentions girlfriend problems and strange dreams, but tells the protagonist it's not something s/he will have to worry about now.
 This character is Vincent, the protagonist for the then-upcoming Atlus game Catherine.

 - A Sonic the Hedgehog air freshener can be seen hanging hanging from the player's rear-view mirror in the Sega racing game Rad Mobile, which was released for the arcades two months before the original Sonic the Hedgehog for the Genesis.

-- The Nintendo 3DS remake of The Legend of Zelda: Ocarina of Time has several rooms with (not so) hidden artwork from the then-upcoming Skyward Sword for Wii.
+- The Nintendo 3DS remake of The Legend of Zelda: Ocarina of Time has several rooms with (not so) hidden artwork from the then-upcoming Skyward Sword for the Wii.

-- The English pub scene in Uncharted 3 features a newspaper with a headline about deadly fungus, which is a reference to Naughty Dog's upcoming The Last of Us.
-Although according to Word Of God, it was a company in-joke that wasn't meant to be in the final version of the game, and almost ruined Naughty Dog's surprise reveal.
+- The English pub scene in Uncharted 3: Drake's Deception features a newspaper with a headline about deadly fungus, which is a reference to Naughty Dog's upcoming The Last of Us.
+Although according to Word of God, it was a company in-joke that wasn't meant to be in the final version of the game, and almost ruined Naughty Dog's surprise reveal.